leylaBenAissaoui/Git-Trends/README.md

 # Mobile_Challenge
-:octocat: GitHub Api using Retrofit in Android
+:octocat: GitHub Api using Retrofit in Android :octocat:

 # Description
 Implementation of a small app that list  the most :star: starred :octocat: Github repos that were created in the last 30 days by fetching  sorted JSON data directly from the Github API using Retrofit2 .